neo4j-contrib/cypher-gadget/README.md

 versal-cypher-gadget
 ====================

-Versal course gadget for Cypher problem solving.
+This is the standalone version of the versal course gadget for Cypher problem solving.

-To run, you'll need to publish to versal with the versal sdk (since it depends on the course player for some things). email frontend@versal.com for help as this isn't open to the public yet!

-There is no build process, just `coffee -c .` to compile from coffeescript and publish.
+There is no build process, just `coffee -c .` from the root directory to compile from coffeescript and publish.
+See `test.html` for a working version of the widget.
+You can configure the widget via the url.
+For example `/test.html?cypherSetup=full&cypherTask=matchByNodeLabel` uses the database called `full` and the task `matchByNodeLabel`.

 Tasks
 ========

-You can either create tasks [here](https://github.com/neo4j-contrib/versal-cypher-gadget/blob/master/data/tasks.coffee) which will give you scripting access (will require to republish gadget) or you can input a json blob for tasks in the gadget's properties.
+You can create tasks by adding them to `data/tasks.coffee` and republishing the gadget.

 Here is an example task blob:

 `{
-  "message": "Lab: Find the 5 busiest actors in this dataset, use what you've learned", "tasks": [
+  message: "Lab: Find the 5 busiest actors in this dataset, use what you've learned",
+  tasks: [
     {
       "check": "input",
       "test": ":ACTED_IN",